CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Create Production SRN in CenturyLink Cloud.md

 5. Under the **Network** section, select a **network** (VLAN) that will have connectivity to the peer SRN, CMS and the appropriate recovery / production servers(depending on the environemnt) and enter the appropriate **Primary and Secondary DNS**.
 Click on **Create Server**.
 Wait for the server to get deployed.

-You have now completed the deployment of SRN in CenturyLink Cloud.
+You have now completed the deployment of SRN in Lumen Cloud.

 **Next Step** is to [Create CMS in AWS](Create CMS in AWS.md)